University of Glasgow: Corporate and Financial Law

-You are required to take at least three courses from the following list (plus one other) and to submit a dissertation as falling within the area.
+You are required to take at least four courses from the following list (plus two others) and to submit a dissertation as falling within the area.
 Courses are delivered through a blend of lectures and seminar style teaching.
 You will be taught by a team of academics with practical experience of transactions and regulatory issues.

 - CORPORATE FINANCE

 - CORPORATE SOCIAL RESPONSIBILITY AND THE LAW

 - INTERNATIONAL MERGER CONTROL

 - THE LAW OF SECURED FINANCE

 The Corporate & Financial Law LLM offers a wealth of courses that will equip you with the necessary theoretical knowledge to develop a successful career in this field.